 Learn About Bankruptcy Alternatives

-People caught in this bind often consider bankruptcy.
-Federal and state laws provide bankruptcy as a remedy to unmanageable debt, but the price you pay to clear away financial obligations has consequences.
-It can make it much harder to borrow money or even land a job.
+People caught in this bind often consider bankruptcy as a way out.
+Federal and state laws provide bankruptcy as a remedy to unmanageable debt.
+But the price you pay to clear away financial obligations is a steep one.

 In many cases it’s possible to work with a nonprofit credit counselor to devise a plan that rolls back debt and avoids the dire consequences of bankruptcy.

 A financial advisor should be able to evaluate your situation and recommend a course of action.
 Bankruptcy might be the only option, but in some cases, the better advice might be negotiating a debt settlement or debt consolidation plan that will allow you to avoid the courtroom and do less damage to your credit score.